 Before agreeing the service contract

-There are very few trades or businesses where the law requires qualifications, but any claims made must be true.
-You should check claims of membership of trade associations or approval by official bodies (For more information, check out the 'Trade associations and regulatory bodies leaflet').
+There are some traders that are legally required to hold specific qualifications that relate to their business.
+They may also be a member of a relevant trade or professional body.
+Any claims about qualifications and membership must be accurate.
+You should check claims of membership of trade associations or approval by official bodies (Please see our 'Trade associations and regulatory bodies leaflet' for more information).
 Anyone working with gas must register by law with Gas Safe (telephone 0800 408 5500).
 Part P of the Building Regulations requires most electrical work in the home to be carried out by an electrician registered with a government-approved scheme.
 You must be given safety and compliance certificates to show that the work meets the requirements of the Building Regulations.

 Try to avoid paying cash in advance unless you have to but if you do, pay as little as possible.
 You could lose money paid in advance.
 If you pay by credit card or on finance arranged by the trader, you may have rights against the finance provider under the Consumer Credit Act 1974, should the work prove unsatisfactory or the trader goes out of business before completion.
-For more information, check out the 'Your rights when buying on credit' leaflet.
+Please see our 'Your rights when buying on credit' leaflet for more information.

 If something goes wrong